 Cancer screening tests are the best way to catch cancers early.

-For the LGBTQ2S community, there are many barriers to healthcare that lead to lower cancer screening rates, says Dr. Ed Kucharski, family physician and Cancer Care Ontario Regional Primary Care Lead, Toronto Regional Cancer Program (South).
+For the 2SLGBTQ+ community, there are many barriers to healthcare that lead to lower cancer screening rates, says Dr. Ed Kucharski, Chief Medical Officer for Casey House and Assistant Professor at the Temerty Faculty of Medicine, University of Toronto.

 “It can also be because healthcare discussions are focused elsewhere and screening then just doesn’t come up,” he says.
 “For gay men, healthcare discussions have historically focused on HIV or STI screening and less so on cancer screening.”

 Dr. Kucharski encourages everyone: If you are eligible for screening, you should be screened, regardless of gender identity and/or sexual orientation.
 “The trick for us as providers is to do it in a culturally competent manner,” he says.

 And, he adds, there’s no one-size-fits-all approach.

 “Generally, when recommending screening with my patients, I suggest we look at the organ systems that are present,” says Dr. Kucharski.
 “From there, we can start conversations carefully, with the understanding that the thought of screening can be very unsettling to some 2SLGBTQ+ people.

 “But knowing that cancer screening can help find cancers early, it’s important that we all consider taking part in screening programs or other preventative measures.”

 In Ontario, there are four provincial screening programs aimed at finding cancers before you would notice any symptoms.

 Here’s an overview of each from Dr. Kucharski: